QuantEcon/lecture-source-py/source/rst/sci_libs.rst

     x_{t+1} = 4 x_t (1 - x_t)

-The problem of computing iterates and returning a time series requires us to work with arrays
+The problem of computing iterates and returning a time series requires us to work with arrays.

-The natural array type to work with is NumPy arrays
+The natural array type to work with is NumPy arrays.

 Here's a Cython implementation that initializes, populates and returns a NumPy array